nihole/ACY/README.md

 You never change the Python rendering file <a href="https://github.com/nihole/ACY/blob/master/render.py">render.py</a> and generally you don't need to change Jinja2 templates.

+Folder structure is important to understanding this project.

+In the root directory there are 2 folders: `data` and `scripts`.

+All ACI configuration data is always stored in the `data` folder and its nested subfolders.
+Any changes made as part of our configuration project should always be in the `data` folder and their subfolders.
+Users should never modify anything in the `scripts` folder.

+The `data` folder can be excluded from git synchronization (using `.gitignore`), copied to another "protected" space, or be part of a separate repository.
+This is your data and you need to take care of it.

+The `scripts` folder provides all the necessary tools and scripts.
+All Jinja2 templates are located here, along with all the scripts that help you create API calls.
+You can also find all the YAML templates that should be used for NIP creation.
+While there are some scripts in the `data` folder, they always call scripts located in the `scripts` folder and its nested subfolders.

+The best way to understand is by following the example.

 <h3>Example</h3>

-<b><em>All steps described here have already been completed.
-So you don't actually have to do anything, and you can just click the links and view the configuration files.
-The configuration of all objects in the example 1 has been tested on Cisco dCloud LAB.</em></b>
+<b><em>All the steps described here are already completed.
+So, you don't need to do anything—just click the links to view the configuration files.
+The setup for all objects in example_new has been tested on Cisco dCloud LAB.</em></b>

 Let's consider, for example, that we want to create a new VLAN pool.

 1. Go to the correspondent folder.
-In this case it is <a href="https://github.com/nihole/ACY/tree/master/access_policies/global_policy/aaep">access_policies/global_policy/vlan_pools</a>
+In this case it is <a href="https://github.com/nihole/ACY/tree/master/data/example_new/configuration/access_policies/global_policy/vlan_pools">data/example_new/configuration/access_policies/global_policy/vlan_pools </a>

-There are 2 files already there: <a href="https://github.com/nihole/ACY/blob/master/access_policies/global_policy/aaep/template.j2">template.j2</a> and <a href="https://github.com/nihole/ACY/blob/master/access_policies/global_policy/aaep/aaep_tmpl.yml">vlan_pools_tmpl.yml</a>.
+There are 3 files already there: <a href="https://github.com/nihole/ACY/blob/master/data/example_new/configuration/access_policies/global_policy/vlan_pools/mkconf.py">mkconf.py</a>, <a href="https://github.com/nihole/ACY/blob/master/data/example_new/configuration/access_policies/global_policy/vlan_pools/vlan_pools.xml">vlan_pools.yml</a>, and <a href="https://github.com/nihole/ACY/blob/master/data/example_new/configuration/access_policies/global_policy/vlan_pools/vlan_pools.xml">vlan_pools.xml</a>.

-- template.j2 - is Jinja2 template.
-You usually don't need to change it.
-- vlan_pools_tmpl.yml - this YAML file we are going to use for our YAML file creation (if it has not been done before)
+- vlan_pools.yml - this is YAML file that we are using for keeping configuration of VLAN pools.
+- vlan_pools.xml - the body for API call that we will use for ACI configuration.
+This file is created with using of data from vlan_pools.yml file.
+- mkconf.py - python file that creates vlan_pools.xml from vlan_pools.yml file.
+Actually, this file calls another python script from the folder `scripts` folder: <a href="https://github.com/nihole/ACY/blob/master/scripts/render.py">render.py</a> and this script uses Jinja2 Template that is locates also in corresponding subfolder of `scripts` folder.
+In this case this Jinja2 template script is <a href="https://github.com/nihole/ACY/blob/master/scripts/configuration/access_policies/global_policy/vlan_pools/template.j2">template.j2</a>

-2. Create a new folder (if it has not been done before).
+1. Create a new folder (if it has not been done before).
 Actually you may use any folder, but it looks reasonable to create a new folder in the current one.
 Let's create a folder <a href="https://github.com/nihole/ACY/tree/master/access_policies/global_policy/aaep/example1">example1</a>
 /render
 ```
 mkdir example1
 ```

-3. Copy file vlan_pools_tmpl.yml (if it has not been done before) to this folder and rename it:
+1. Copy file vlan_pools_tmpl.yml (if it has not been done before) to this folder and rename it:

 ```
 cp vlan_pools_tmpl.yml ./example1/vlan_pools.yml